iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Other minor API changes

+- Added `SchemaInfo` interface with schema keys for a schema and it's references.  `Schema` implicitly supports this interface.
 - Some beta components had breaking changes and were moved to internal:
   - `SchemaGraph`
     - Now supports working with a `SchemaInfo` and a `SchemaContext` necessitating the init be made async.